 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

 Use a back-up birth control if you are sick with severe vomiting or diarrhea.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using Ortho Tri-Cyclen for a short time.
+If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using Ortho Tri-Cyclen.

 While taking Ortho Tri-Cyclen, you will need to visit your doctor regularly.

 Store this medicine at room temperature away from moisture and heat.

 Usual Adult Dose of Ortho Tri-Cyclen for Contraception:

 1 tablet orally once a day

 Comments: Not all preparations are indicated for the treatment of acne; the manufacturer product information should be consulted.